The Big Ones I World War I, I Wars of Independence

 On the side of the Skrunda-Ezeres road, near the school, where the road crosses the Klūga river, there is a small, ancient stone bridge from the late 19th century with two semi-arched arches for the river to pass through.
 The road leading over the bridge used to be used in the past, but is now gradually becoming overgrown with grass as the adjacent tarmac road and bridge are now used.
 From this bridge, the stone bridge offers a magnificent view, enriched by the rocky riverbed and the banks covered with thick trees.
 The site is visually very attractive and suitable for cycling or walking routes.

-Monument to Cēsis ornaments at the site of the first battle
+Monument at the site of the first battle of the Cēsis Company

-Located in Drabešu parish, 79th kilometer of Vidzeme highway.
+Located in Drabeši parish, at kilometer 79 of the Vidzeme highway.

-A monument made of granite can be seen, in which a stylized scheme of the invasion of the Bolsheviks was carved.
+A monument made of granite is visible, with a stylized diagram of the Bolshevik invasion route carved into it.

-The monument has been discovered and consecrated.
-December 28, 2018.
-In Drabešu Parish, on December 24, 1918, the reconnaissance team of Captain Artūrs Jansons (1893 - 1941) prevented the Red Army scouts from moving from Cēsis to Ieriķi with a heavy machine gun fire.
+The monument was unveiled and consecrated on December 28, 2018.
+In Drabeši parish, on December 24, 1918, the reconnaissance team of Captain Artūrs Jansons (1893 - 1941) delayed the advance of Red Army reconnaissance from Cēsis to Ieriķi with heavy machine gun fire.
 It was the first armed clash of Latvian troops with the Red Army of Soviet Russia.

 Related stories